 Usually, age is not a huge concern when getting implants but there are a few things that need attention.
 For example, patients under 18 are sensitive because their jaw is still developing, and placing an implant is risky.
 However, the situation varies from patient to patient because everyone’s growth levels are different.
-Therefore, dentists thoroughly check via x-rays to see if the patient’s bone structure is still developing or not.
+Therefore, dentists thoroughly check via X-rays to see if the patient’s bone structure is still developing or not.

 On the contrary, if the patient is over the age of 80, there are other concerns to think about.
-Although the chances of complications are low, in some cases patients face certain health problems.
+Although the chances of complications are low, in some cases, patients face certain health problems.
 These health issues include osteoporosis or diabetes – conditions directly affecting bone quality and density.
 In most cases, however, implants are doable without any complications.

 Patient’s dental habits

-Implants are doable in almost all cases except the ones where patients are unlikely to take care.
+Implants are doable in almost all cases except the ones where patients are unlikely to take care of.
 Most of the time, in such cases patients are heavy smokers.
 Maintenance plays a big role in the success of implants so if a patient ignores it, there can be complications.
 However, it is a controllable factor, and if patients decide to change their habits, there is not much to worry about.

 Sometimes the oral health of a patient poses the risk of implant failure.
 Every patient is different and their dental history matters a lot when getting implants.
-If you are currently asking yourself: ‘should I get dental implants?’, it is time to visit your dentist for a dental evaluation.
+If you are currently asking yourself: ‘Should I get dental implants?’, it is time to visit your dentist for a dental evaluation.

 For implants, dentists check if you have healthy gums and a healthy jawbone to support the implant.
 If you have any periodontal diseases such as gingivitis or tooth abscess, implant failure is possible.
 Therefore, your oral health before the surgery determines if you are a good candidate for implants.

-What Happens if I don’t get Implants and other questions
+What happens if I don’t get implants and other questions

-If you decide to not get implants, you always have other restoration options, such as dentures or bridges.
+If you decide not to get implants, you always have other restoration options, such as dentures or bridges.
 However, they are not as long-lasting as implants because implants replace the entire natural tooth.
 Moreover, if you don’t do anything about tooth loss, there are repercussions.

 There are long-term effects of leaving a missing tooth as it is.
 The effects appear in the form of cracked teeth, gum infections, bone deterioration or bone loss, etc. Therefore, we advise against leaving the missing tooth as it is.